Melodie97/Python-Mini-Projects/README.md

 # First-Python-Mini-Projects
-These are some of the mini projects I did while starting out with python
+These are some of the mini projects I worked on while starting out with python